 Here’s the classification of the most common malware cases:

-When talking about ransomware, the frequency of this ecommerce security threat increased by 90% in 2021.
+When talking about ransomware, the frequency of this e-commerce security threat increased by 90% in 2021.
 Here’s how this most common type of malware works:

 Overall, malware is not to be underestimated.
 Regular e-commerce cyber security updates will ensure good protection against malicious software.